zjunlp/ChatCell/evaluation/README.md

+<h2 id="5">🚀 Evaluation</h2>

 To evaluate the performance of various tasks, follow these steps:

-- Change to the evaluation directory with the command: `cd evaluation`.

 - Random Cell Generation Task:
   - Open `Performance_of_random_cell_generation.py`.